Magic: The Gathering formats: Pauper

 Pauper is a Magic variant in which card legality is based on rarity.
 Any cards that either have been printed as common in paper format or appeared as common in a Magic Online set at least once are legal.
 A variant format is Pauper Standard which is Standard but only with common cards.
 Destructoid commented that the Pauper format is being picked up by "many local gaming stores".

-The format was originally an official format exclusive for Magic Online on December 1, 2008, using Magic Online's own rarity list for pre-7th Edition cards appearing in the Master’s Edition series, though some paper Pauper events have been run on that list.
+The format was originally an official format exclusive for Magic Online on December 1, 2008, using Magic Online's own rarity list for pre-7th Edition cards appearing in the Master's Edition series, though some paper Pauper events have been run on that list.
 After it became a sanctioned format in June 2019, all paper and digital sets were put into consideration instead.
 In January 2022, Wizards of the Coast announced additional support for the format via the newly formed Pauper Format Panel; the panel is led by Gavin Verhey, a senior designer at Wizards of the Coast, along with "six Magic players and personalities from the Pauper community".
-This panel will provide play recommendations, such as removing or unbanning cards, and will focus on the "health of the format".
+This panel provides play recommendations, such as removing or unbanning cards, and will focus on the "health of the format".
+When asked about the state of the format in 2026, Verhey explained that Pauper "has become an official format", however, "speaking of large qualifying-level events, or official precon decks, that's harder to say. [...]
+I'd love to be able to just give players a full deck to get started. [...]
+So if you never played it, go give it a try, and maybe someday we'll get there".